awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-lambda-authorizer-cross-account-lambda-authorizer.md

 These instructions assume that you already have an API Gateway API in one AWS account and a Lambda authorizer function in another account\.

-## Configure Cross\-Account Lambda Authorizer Using the API Gateway Console<a name="apigateway-cross-account-lambda-auth-configure-cross-account-authorizer"></a>
+## Configure a Cross\-Account Lambda Authorizer Using the API Gateway Console<a name="apigateway-cross-account-lambda-auth-configure-cross-account-authorizer"></a>

 Log in to the Amazon API Gateway console in your first account \(the one that has your API in it\) and do the following: